-S-Adenosyl-L-Methionine affects cellular function.
-It can help treat dementia and neurological disorders, liver diseases, and depression.
-Read more below to learn about its health benefits.
+S-Adenosyl-L-methionine (SAM-e) affects cellular function.
+It helps to treat dementia and neurological disorders, liver diseases, and depression.
+Read more below to learn more about the health benefits of SAM-e.

 - Side Effects

 Any changes in the availability of S-Adenosyl-L-methionine in the body affects cellular function.
-Abnormalities in its metabolism often result in liver diseases and neurological disorders (R).
+Abnormalities in energy production often result in liver diseases and neurological disorders (R).

-Therefore SAMe has been used orally to treat liver diseases, fibromyalgia, affective disorders such as depression and neurological disorders, dementia and Alzheimer’s disease (R).
+Therefore, SAM-e has been used orally to treat liver diseases, fibromyalgia, mood disorders such as depression and neurological disorders, dementia, and Alzheimer’s disease (R).

 1) S-Adenosyl-L-Methionine Improves Depression